 Banco Bradesco: Q1 Earnings Snapshot

-SP BRAZIL, Brazil (AP) — SP BRAZIL, Brazil (AP) — Banco Bradesco SA (BBDO) on Thursday reported first-quarter earnings of $824 million.
+OSASCO, Brazil (AP) — OSASCO, Brazil (AP) — Banco Bradesco SA (BBD) on Thursday reported first-quarter net income of $824 million.

-The Sp Brazil, Brazil-based bank said it had earnings of 7 cents per share.
+The Osasco, Brazil-based bank said it had earnings of 7 cents per share.

+The results matched Wall Street expectations.
+The average estimate of three analysts surveyed by Zacks Investment Research was also for earnings of 7 cents per share.

 The financial holding company posted revenue of $9.82 billion in the period.
-Its revenue net of interest expense was $9.82 billion, beating Street forecasts.
+Its revenue net of interest expense was $9.82 billion, exceeding Street forecasts.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on BBDO at https://www.zacks.com/ap/BBDO
+Access a Zacks stock report on BBD at https://www.zacks.com/ap/BBD